Career Interview with Consevation Advisor, Bill Chandler

 Q: Briefly describe your job.

-A: As the Vice President of Government Affairs, I lead Marine Conservation Institute’s administrative and legislative advocacy office.
-I guide my staff in devising and implementing strategies to conserve our marine environment.
-My duties as the Vice President of Government Affairs include supervising and guiding policy staff, communicating with congressional offices and government agencies, and analyzing policies, rules, and reports.
-I am also very involved in Marine Conservation Institute’s fundraising efforts.
+A: As a Conservation Advisor, I help Marine Conservation Institute’s administrative and legislative advocacy office.
+I assist in devising and implementing strategies to conserve our marine environment.
+My duties as a Conservation Advisor include supervising and guiding policy staff, communicating with congressional offices and government agencies, and analyzing policies, rules, and reports.

 A: While obtaining my political science degree at Stanford University, I became very interested in the interplay between culture and the environment.
 During that same time, the environmental movement began in the United States.
 My studies in political science and my courses in anthropology led me to pursue work focused on terrestrial conservation.
 Prior to joining Marine Conservation Institute in 2001, I served as a legislative assistant for members of the US Senate and House of Representatives, worked as a regional study director for the National Commission on Water Quality, advocated for the Nature Conservancy, managed the National Parks Conservation Association Department of Conservation Policy, and led my own natural resources policy consulting firm.
 After spending a majority of my career advocating for the protection of our nation’s lands, I realized the ocean was in desperate need of protection as well.
 This realization led me to Marine Conservation Institute in 2001 and I have been here ever since.

 Q: What kind of educational background and experiences did you pursue to become a conservation advocate?

 A: I earned a bachelor’s degree in Political Science from Stanford University and a master’s degree from John Hopkins University in Government.
 During my graduate studies, I focused my research on U.S. marine laws, particularly the National Marine Sanctuaries Act.

 Q: What are the benefits of being a conservation advocate?